Go Back

 AccuWeather’s Tony Laubach reports from Oklahoma with an update on where more severe weather is starting to form.

 A recent spate of severe weather to begin the month of June will persist for several more days.
-The storms are expected to impact an area encompassing over 100 million people east of the Rockies, peaking with a high risk for severe weather on Sunday, warn AccuWeather meteorologists.
+The storms are expected to impact an area encompassing over 100 million people east of the Rockies, peaking with an extreme risk for severe weather on Sunday, warn AccuWeather meteorologists.

 The storminess, fueled mostly by hot summertime air, has led to hundreds of reports of wind damage, large hail and even a few tornadoes since the beginning of the month, spanning dozens of states.
 Many of the same areas reeling from recent severe weather will have to stay alert for additional storminess through at least Monday.

-"A series of low pressure areas moving into and then out of the Midwest through early next week will be the impetus for the successive severe weather risks from the Plains to the Southeast," said AccuWeather Senior Meteorologist Chad Merrill.
+"A series of low pressure areas moving into and then out of the Midwest through early [in the] week will be the impetus for the successive severe weather risks from the Plains to the Southeast," said AccuWeather Senior Meteorologist Chad Merrill.

 Severe thunderstorms swept through Texas on June 6, packing strong winds, heavy rain and tornadoes.

 Storms on Thursday and Friday led to reports of giant hail, hurricane-force winds and a few tornadoes across the southern Plains.
-Through the first half of the weekend, this dangerous weather will repeat in the southern Plains, and build east across the Mississippi and Tennessee River valleys.
+Through the first half of the weekend, this dangerous weather repeated in the southern Plains, and build east across the Mississippi and Tennessee River valleys.

-The Red River Valley of Texas and Oklahoma appear to be at particular risk for dangerous storms to end the weekend, with AccuWeather meteorologists issuing a rare "high risk" for severe storms.
-In this area, damaging winds can be widespread, threatening power outages and structural damage.
+The Red River Valley of Texas and Oklahoma appear to be at particular risk for dangerous storms to end the weekend, with AccuWeather meteorologists issuing a very rare "extreme risk" for severe storms.
+In this area, winds can be destructive and widespread, threatening power outages and structural damage.

 In addition, a separate, lower risk of severe weather will extend into the Midwest for the second half of the weekend, all the way to the Great Lakes.